 Less Common but Fatal Types of Dog Cancer

 Besides the above more common types of cancer in dogs, there are some relatively rare types of dog cancer.
-However, these types of cancer are nonetheless life-threatening.
+But, these types of cancer are nonetheless life-threatening.

-- Stomach Cancer: Dog stomach cancer is most frequently caused by adenocarcinoma which is aggressive and can frequently spread to lymph nodes, the liver and the lungs.
-Canine stomach cancer is rather rare (about 0.1% of all
+Dog stomach cancer is most frequently caused by adenocarcinoma which is aggressive and can frequently spread to lymph nodes, the liver and the lungs.
+Canine stomach cancer is rather rare (about 0.1% of all cancers in dogs).

 Dog Breeds Predisposed to Different Types of Cancer

 Generally speaking, mixed breed dogs are less prone to cancers than purebred dogs.